andreas-kupries/critcl/embedded/md/files/critcl_tcl9.md

           functions __Tcl\_SaveResult__, __Tcl\_RestoreResult__, and
           __Tcl\_DiscardResult__\.

-          If the package uses this type and functions a rewrite is necessary\.
+          When a package uses this type and the related functions a rewrite is necessary\.

           With Tcl 9 use of type __Tcl\_InterpState__ and its functions __Tcl\_SaveInterpState__, __Tcl\_RestoreInterpState__, and